davidbuilgil/crime_simulation2/README.md

    the data is too large in its raw form.
 Use this script to load, wrangle, and re-save the data.
 3. R script file named 'simulation_analysis.R' is the main script to replicate the study.
 It can only be ran once data has been processed in steps 1 and 2.
 It generates and saves the visuals.
-Statistics reported in the paper are usually printed to the Console.
+Statistics reported in the paper are printed to the Console.